adriannovegil/adriannovegil/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi there 👋

-I'm Adrian Novegil from Spain (🇪🇸).
-Husband, father (of three 🙈🙉🙊) and full time nerd.

 I have more than 15 years of experience working in all kind of projects, sizes, sectors and teams.